SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 endif

-Compilation for the mixed environment
+Compilation for the ArchLinux machines

-Similarly, if you are someone without access to the ECS lab machines, you'll not have access to an ArchLinux machine on which to compile code targetting those grid resources.
+If you are someone without access to the ECS lab machines, you'll not have access to an ArchLinux machine on which to compile code targetting those grid resources.

 In this case, however, you should find that binaries compiled for i386 (so not x86_64) on other GNU/Linux machines you have access to may work.